publicdocs/uscode/assets/md/titles/usc35/us/usc/t35/ptII/ch11/m__us_usc_t35_s111.md

             (C) an oath or declaration as prescribed by section 115.

-        (3) __Fee and oath or declaration.—__
+        (3)  __Fee, oath or declaration, and claims__  __.—__

-        The application must be accompanied by the fee required by law.
-The fee and oath or declaration may be submitted after the specification and any required drawing are submitted, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director.
+        The application shall be accompanied by the fee required by law.
+The fee, oath or declaration, and 1 or more claims may be submitted after the filing date of the application, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director.
+Upon failure to submit the fee, oath or declaration, and 1 or more claims within such prescribed period, the application shall be regarded as abandoned.

-        (4) __Failure to submit.—__
+        (4)  __Filing date__  __.—__

-        Upon failure to submit the fee and oath or declaration within such prescribed period, the application shall be regarded as abandoned, unless it is shown to the satisfaction of the Director that the delay in submitting the fee and oath or declaration was unavoidable or unintentional.
-The filing date of an application shall be the date on which the specification and any required drawing are received in the Patent and Trademark Office.
+        The filing date of an application shall be the date on which a specification, with or without claims, is received in the United States Patent and Trademark Office.

     (b) __Provisional Application.—__

-        (1) __Authorization.—__
+        (1)  __Authorization__  __.—__

         A provisional application for patent shall be made or authorized to be made by the inventor, except as otherwise provided in this title, in writing to the Director.
 Such application shall include—